unknown12300/Bookmyshow-Movies-Auto-Interest-With-Multiple-Accounts/README.md

 ## And Another Thing Open what that movie url and select the city then run the script by changing movie url in script more details below 👇.

+# If bms block then add new chrome profile....

 Watch up to 3 minutes and 20 seconds, then

 https://www.youtube.com/watch?v=FVumnHy5Tzo&t=1s&ab_channel=HelloWorld